Yamaha Arius YDP - Your Opportunity to Own Top Class Upright Pianos

 Serious beginner students and experienced players looking for an elegant piano in a classic upright design, and a true piano sound and feel can look forward to this series.
 The advanced stereo sampling ensures that the voice sound remarkably authentic and the graded hammer keyboards make these perfect for practice and performance.
 There are several more features that you can expect from a quality digital keyboard instrument.

-The YDP-141 is ideal for the beginning students and for experienced players who want an affordable upright piano.
+The YDP-142 is ideal for the beginning students and for experienced players who want an affordable upright piano.
 It is an elegant upright piano with a nice piano sound and feel.
+It comes with 88-key GHS (Graded Hammer Standard) weighted action keyboard.
+Available in an upright design, it has several features for students as well as teachers.
+Read more...

-Better sound and touch than the earlier model, the YDP-161 comes with an 88-key GH(Graded Hammer) weighted action keyboard with
+Better sound and touch than the earlier model, the YDP-162 comes with an 88-key GH(Graded Hammer) weighted action keyboard with

 Yamaha Home Digital Pianos